-- 1.1 The Shared Regulatory Service (SRS) administers the pollution control service on behalf of Bridgend County Borough Council, City of Cardiff Council and the Vale of Glamorgan Council. - 1.2 The primary aim of the SRS noise service is to safeguard public health and quality of life, in particular through the prevention and abatement of statutory nuisances.
-This requires the integrated management of noise issues within its control, whether in a preventative capacity or by reactively addressing any nuisances that arise. - 1.3 This Policy sets out the approach of SRS when investigating noise complaints and the appropriate use of relevant legislation.
-It aims to set out our approach to preventing unreasonable noise occurring; how we will deal with situations that do occur; and how we will work with internal and external partners to tackle noise issues.
-Please note that there are some differences, across the 3 Authorities, in relation to the level of service provided out of hours which are documented within the policy. - 1.4 In adopting this policy, the SRS intends to apply legal powers consistently and fairly whatever the circumstances.
-Decisions will not be influenced by the gender, disability, language, ethnity, religion, political beliefs or sexual preference of the subject and service users. - 1.5 SRS wants to ensure our information is accessible.
+- 1.1 The Shared Regulatory Service (SRS) administers the pollution control service on behalf of Bridgend County Borough Council, City of Cardiff Council and the Vale of Glamorgan Council. - 1.2 The primary aim of the SRS Pollution service is to safeguard public health and quality of life, in particular through the prevention and abatement of statutory nuisances.
+This requires the integrated management of statutory nuisance issues within its control, whether in a preventative capacity or by reactively addressing any nuisances that arise. - 1.3 The Environmental Protection Act 1990 sets out in legislation the matters that constitute statutory nuisance and provide specific powers to tackle nuisance.
+This Policy sets out the approach of SRS when investigating statutory nuisance complaints and the appropriate use of relevant legislation.
+It aims to set out our approach to preventing statutory nuisance occurring; how we will deal with situations that do occur; and how we will work with internal and external partners to tackle nuisance issues.
+Please note that a separate policy is available that deals specifically with noise nuisance. - 1.4 In adopting this policy, the SRS intends to apply legal powers consistently and fairly whatever the circumstances.
+Decisions will not be influenced by the gender, disability, language, ethnicity, religion, political beliefs or sexual preference of the subject and service users. - 1.5 SRS wants to ensure our information is accessible.
 This policy has been published in English and Welsh on our website www.srs.wales and in hard copy.
 We are also able to provide the document in alternative formats including audio tape, large print and in community languages.
 We have access to interpreter services where required.
 Requests for copies in other formats or other languages should be addressed to: -